3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```

 Then install the update using the downloaded files.
 Note that the ptable must be flashed first.
-Wait for a few seconds after the bootloader has been rebooted to allow it to restart using the new partition table.
+Wait for a few seconds after the reboot command to allow the bootloader to restart using the new partition table.
 Note also that the larger system file will take a few minutes due to its size.
 ```
 $ sudo fastboot flash ptable ptable-aosp.img